-Magnetrol® has produced an applications brochure for the power and utilities industries, detailing measurement challenges and solutions for each step of the steam generation and condensate recovery process.
+Magnetrol® has produced an applications brochure for the petroleum refining industry detailing level measurement challenges and solutions for each step of the refining process.
 This blog post is part of an occasional series exploring each application in detail.

 Level Measurement Challenges and Considerations

 Stripper level control allows sufficient residence time for stripping steam to displace hydrocarbons for recovery.
 It also maintains sufficient pressure to keep air in the regenerator from reverse flow into the reaction system, thereby causing a hazard.
 A waste heat recovery steam drum would also require monitoring.
 Level instruments used to monitor the stripper and associated steam drum should be able to withstand steam environments, maintain reliable measurement, and protect against accidents.

 Level Measurement Solutions

 MAGNETROL has produced level solutions for catalytic steam strippers: